"You're the reason we ever came to Anguilla, even found Anguilla!," You hear guest upon guest gush to Bob Blanchard, co-author of A Trip to the Beach.

 The menu has two sections.
 First up, Small Plates...

 My Dad and His Lobster and Shrimp Cakes

 The Small Plates menu is so fantastic, it makes for a tasty tapas-style meal in and of itself!

 Admittedly, though, even choosing just a few Small Plate dishes is tough.

 Melinda's specialty is taking classic dishes, familiar favorites, and spinning them into one-of-a-kind meals that leave you pining for more.

-The evening's pacing was well timed.
+A Note on Service & Atmosphere: On that note, Blanchards is undoubtedly one of Anguilla's most famous restaurants.
+Bob and Melinda are among the most famous residents.
+Even on a quiet summer evening, the restaurant is usually full, a rarity for Anguilla, as the island quiets right down in the off season.
+The evening's pacing is always well timed.
 This is one of my favorite aspects to dining in Anguilla.
 There is no rush with nothing to worry about during dinner, and no where to go after dinner.
 It is all about unwinding and enjoying.

 Dinner is Served

 The food is always excellent.
 So excellent in fact, you need to order dessert - even if you are bursting at the seams.